BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-extension.md

     // Write the bitmap to the output stream. it.compressBitmap(bitmap)
     // You can configure it by adjusting the format and quality parameters.
-    // Default is PNG format, quality is 100. it.compressBitmap(bitmap, format = Bitmap.CompressFormat.JPEG, quality = 80)
+    // Default is JPEG format, quality is 100. it.compressBitmap(bitmap, format = Bitmap.CompressFormat.PNG, quality = 100)
 }
 ```

-The following are extended functions for bitmap scaling, compression, and blur.
+The following are extended functions for bitmap scaling, shrinking, and blur.

 Scale bitmap.